BerkeleyHCI/PolymorphicBlocks/getting-started.md

 ![Regulator current llimits vs. area](docs/ide_dse/plot_reg_ilim_vs_fpa.png)

 ### Searching Global Settings
-Finally, we can also search over some global settings - settings that affect all of some type of part.
+Finally, we can also search over some global settings - settings that affect similar parts across the entire design.
 Here, let's look at the effect on total area based on the minimum SMD component size, from 0402 to 1206.
-All components that have standard SMD package sizes define a parameter `smd_min_package`, which is defined by default to be a reasonable `0603`.
+All components that have standard SMD package sizes extend the `SmdStandardPackage` class which defines a parameter `smd_min_package`.
 To search across this, **select any SMD component (for example, the inductor), go into its Detail panel, right click the parameter `smd_min_package`, and select Search values of param-defining class SmdStandardPackage:smd_min_package.**
 This will pop up a textbox for the values to search, **enter `0402,0603,0805,1206` (without spaces)**.